Free Application for Federal Student Aid (FAFSA)

 - W-2 forms and other records of money earned

-- Other supplemental documents may be necessary to document income earned such as child support, social security, welfare benefits, stocks and bonds, etc. As you complete the FAFSA, you will be prompted for this documentation.
+- Other supplemental documents may be necessary to document income earned such as child support, social security, welfare benefits, stocks and bonds, etc. As students complete the FAFSA, it will ask for this documentation.

-- You will need to provide your parents' tax information if your answer is no to all of the following:
+- Students will need to provide their parents' tax information if they answer no to all of the following:

 - Are you age 24 or older?